martinbudden/Protoflight/README.md

 1. A modular design that is built up from components in separate libraries (see below).
 2. Produce libraries that are usable in their own right.
 3. Be peformant.
 Support 8kHz Gyro/PID loop time.
-4. Support multi-core processors, in particular allow the Gyro/PID loop to have an entire core to itself.
+4. Support dual-core processors, in particular allow the Gyro/PID loop to have an entire core to itself.
 5. Run on bare metal or under [FREERTOS](https://www.freertos.org/).
 6. Be (relatively) easy to learn and modify.
 7. Give users the ability implement their own code or modifications.
 8. Modular architecture to make it easier to identify which bit of code to modify, without impacting other code.
 9. Be useful to people who want to experiment with and customize a flight controller.
 10. Be useful to someone who wants to understand how flight control software works.

+## ProtoFlight name

+I've called it ProtoFlight because:

+1. It can be used to prototype new ideas.
+2. One of the meanings of "proto" is "primitive".
+This software is nowhere near as sophisticated as BetaFlight or ArduPilot.
+3. It is related to "protean", meaning "able to change frequently or easily" or "versatile".
+4. It pays homage to [Protea](https://en.wikipedia.org/wiki/Protea), which was the codename for the [Psion Series 5](https://en.wikipedia.org/wiki/Psion_Series_5)

 ## Libraries used to build ProtoFlight